-The Housing Production Strategy identifies actions and actions that the City of West Linn and community partners can take to promote housing development that meets the needs of the community.
-All actions recommended in this report were supported by the HPS Project Working Group (PWG), City Council, and Planning Commission.
+The Housing Production Strategy identifies strategies and actions that the City of West Linn and community partners can take to promote housing development that meets the needs of the community.
+All strategies recommended in this report were supported by the HPS Project Working Group (PWG), City Council, and Planning Commission.

-The actions are organized by the primary housing need that they address.
-However, some actions address housing needs across multiple categories.
+The strategies are organized by the primary housing need that they address.
+However, some strategies address housing needs across multiple categories.